Issue Date: Wednesday 1st July 2020

 Who does this policy apply to and what does it cover?

-We, Dapto Leagues Club Limited (“the Club”, “we”, “us” or “our”) operate Dapto Leagues Club, the Grange Club and the “2 Venues” events service.
-We also operate websites and social media associated with these venues and services.
+We, Dapto Leagues Club Limited (“the Club”, “we”, “us” or “our”) operate Dapto Leagues Club, the Grange Club, the “2 Venues” events service and other related entities.
+We also operate websites, an application (“our app”) and social media associated with these venues and services.

-This policy describes how we handle the “personal information” collected from members, guests and others.
+This policy describes how we collect, use, disclose and hold “personal information” collected from members, guests and others.

 What is our privacy commitment to you?

-We are committed to complying with our obligations under the Privacy Act 1988 (Cth) (Privacy Act) by protecting the privacy and confidentiality of your personal information and the personal information of all our members, guests and others.
+We are committed to complying with our obligations under the Privacy Act 1988 (Cth) (Privacy Act) by protecting the privacy and confidentiality of your personal information.

 When we collect, use, disclose, store, access or correct your personal information, our actions will comply with the Privacy Act and the Australian Privacy Principles.

 Where appropriate, we will handle your personal information relying on the employee records exemption (which applies to employee records related to current and former employment relationships) and the related bodies corporate exemption in the Privacy Act.

 What kinds of personal information does the Club collect and hold?

 We collect and hold a wide range of personal information, and in some cases sensitive information, which may include the following: